Cobb County does not plan to raise property tax rates this year, yet tax bills will go up.

 Cobb County officials say their relatively small drop in revenue is thanks to conservative fiscal policies.
 Cobb's homestead exemption increases when property values increase and decreases when values decrease, keeping tax collections steady and less susceptible to boom and bust, Bowers said.

 Still, Cobb County has felt some economic pain.
 The county already cut about $25 million from its 2009 budget, instituting a freeze on most overtime pay and elimination of merit raises for employees as well as axing about 34 vacant positions.
-Those cuts will likely carry forward into 2010.
+Those cuts likely will carry forward into 2010.
 The county has had a hiring freeze for about two years and has achieved a lower payroll largely through natural attrition.

 The current millage rate for Cobb County government is 9.6 mills, or $9.60 for every $1,000 of taxable property value.
 That does not include school board taxes.